No-Deductible Health Insurance: What You Need To Know

 A Silver plan with a typical deductible is the best choice for most people in this situation.

-A no-deductible health insurance plan costs an average of $588 per month for a Silver plan which is 2% more than average.
+A no-deductible health insurance plan costs an average of $938 per month for a Silver plan, which is 17% more expensive than average.

 Coverage level